ibm-cloud-docs/power-iaas/cli-power-iaas-v1.md

   -i, --icmp-type string         The ICMP packet type affected by ICMP rules.
 Valid values are: all, echo, echo-reply, source-quench, time-exceeded, destination-unreach.
   -p, --protocol string          The protocol of the network traffic.
 Valid values are: all, icmp, tcp, udp.
   -g, --remote-group-id string   The unique identifier of the remote network address group or network security group.
-  -r, --remote-type string       The type of remote group (MAC addresses, IP addresses, CIDRs, external CIDRs) that are the originators of rule's network traffic to match.
+  -r, --remote-type string       The type of remote group.
+The MAC addresses, IP addresses, CIDRs, external CIDRs, that are the originators of rule's network traffic to match.
                                  Valid values are: default-network-address-group, network-address-group, network-security-group.
-                                 The 'default-network-address-group' is a network address group that specifies all external network traffic.
+                                 The "default-network-address-group" is a network address group that specifies all external network traffic.
       --src-port-max int         The end of the source port range.
 If the value is not present then the default value of 65535 will be the maximum port number.
       --src-port-min int         The start of the source port range.
 If the value is not present then the default value of 1 will be the minimum port number.
   -t, --tcp-flags strings        Comma separated list of TCP flag options.
 Valid values are: syn, ack, fin, rst.